morgendagen/riden-dongle/README.md

 While you use the VXI server, the raw socket server is disabled.

+Note that when you use the web interface to kill a VXI-11 client, it will not properly inform the client.
+It will just kill the connection.

 ### Raw sockets

 Raw socket capability cannot be auto discovered by pyvisa as of now.
 It can be discovered by lxi tools (see below)